ocup0311/NOTE/@Diary/English.md

 </summary>

-> In terms of web performance optimization, <mark>there are lower hanging fruit</mark>, as the total time to create the CSSOM is generally less than the time it takes for one DNS lookup.
+> In terms of web performance optimization, [there are lower hanging fruit], as the total time to create the CSSOM is generally less than the time it takes for one DNS lookup.

 </details>